Propagation Networks for Model-Based Control Under Partial Observation: Control Using Learned Dynamics

 However, an accurate model of the environment is often hard to specify and brings significant computational costs for even a single-step forward simulation.
 It would be desirable to learn to approximate the underlying dynamics from data.

 A learned dynamics model is naturally differentiable.
-Given the model and a desired goal, we can perform forward simulation, optimizing the control inputs by minimizing a loss between the simulated results and the goal.
-The model can also estimate the uncertain attributes online by minimizing the difference between the predicted future and the reality.
-Alg.~\ref{alg:control} outlines our control algorithm, which provides a good testbed for evaluating the modeling of the dynamics.
+Given the model and a desired goal, we can perform forward simulation, optimizing the control inputs by minimizing a loss between simulated results and a goal.
+The model can also estimate the uncertain attributes online by minimizing the difference between predicted future and actual outcome.
+Alg.~\ref{alg:control} outlines our control algorithm, which provides a natural testbed for evaluating the dynamics models.

 \myparagraph{Model predictive control using shooting methods}